 Yes, but under very limited circumstances.
 The type of market and product a business is engaged in will determine the kind of allowable activity and how robust the regulatory oversight will be.
 For instance, on the far end of the spectrum would be the example of the the US Food and Drug Administration (FDA) approving a cannabis-derived CBD drug called Epidiolex to treat seizures connected with two rare forms of epilepsy.
 That same license allows the drug to be marketed with therapeutic claims for potential consumers.
 Considering how few of these licenses exists, this is not exactly the kind of license most businesses have the time or resources to pursue.

 At the same time, hemp derived CBD can be extracted through state approved programs that mostly permit industrial hemp growers to engage in commerce so long as they are registered with their governing authority, but the processing, manufacturing, and distributing of those products fall under several different versions depending on what state you are dealing with.
 In other words, neither of the above examples fall under a specific title such as a “CBD License”, but the regulatory scheme these businesses operate under effectively do so.
+Keep in mind that in California, this hazy line is getting more clearer by the month and businesses are starting to operate more freely so long as they keep their permits and records in order.

 Therefore, for tinctures and sublingual usage, the particular state a business is in will depend entirely on the allowable structure from the department of agriculture.